fakemanhk/openwrt-jp-ipoe/README.md

 ![](https://user-images.githubusercontent.com/21307353/212852863-7fb85f4e-a04c-4ed6-b936-2b71f2631019.png)

-You clients can probably get public IPv6 addresses from router now!
+You clients can probably get public IPv6 addresses (*) from router now!
 But this will be IPv6 access only and you are still missing the IPv4 connectivity, another MAP-E interface is required to fill the gap.

+(*) Some clients might not work with DHCPv6, and you'll need SLAAC, please refer to the discussion [here](https://github.com/fakemanhk/openwrt-jp-ipoe/discussions/2) to change the settings.

 *   Before we create the MAP-E interface, the parameter calculation for MAP-E is needed, in reference section I have attached the IETF information but someone has created a page to calculate, you can copy the public IPv6 address from WAN6 interface and use this [online MAP-E rule calculator](http://ipv4.web.fc2.com/map-e.html):